kitchen-appliance/from-scratch/htoi/README.md

    * Virtual address: 0x402000
    * Length: 4096 Bytes (one page)
    * Reserves one page of data for stat structure and output

+### Code

+The hexcode in htoi.hex is written using only digits and uppercase A-F, but it is possible to write in lowercase a-f too.

+Every instruction is written in its own line.
+The first line of comment is the breakdown of every part of the instruction in my own naming convention. (see intel-opcodes for more information).
+The second line describes what the instruction does.